foxanna/flutter_theme_workshop/workshop/03.1_texts_icons/instructions.md

 )
 ```

-With this change, all application icons will be lime and half-transparent.
+With this change, all application icons would be lime and half-transparent.

 ## IconButton style